Rampant Liverpool scores 9, Haaland nets hat trick for City - WHIZ News

 A 9-0 win, equaling the record for the biggest ever victory in the English Premier League, sends a loud message indeed.

-Liverpool blew away Bournemouth at Anfield to put its early season struggles behind it, with Roberto Firmino scoring two goals and setting up three more.
+Liverpool blew away Bournemouth at Anfield, with Roberto Firmino scoring two goals and setting up three more.

 After opening the campaign with two draws and a loss, it was the kind of performance that will erase many of the questions about whether Jurgen Klopp’s team had lost its edge.